Whoaa512/starred/README.md

 - [ElemeFE/obsolete-webpack-plugin](https://github.com/ElemeFE/obsolete-webpack-plugin) - 🌈 A Webpack plugin generates a browser-side standalone script that detects browser compatibility based on `Browserslist` and prompts website users to upgrade it.
 - [sergioramos/apr](https://github.com/sergioramos/apr) - this is like caolan/async which is like lodash but async, but awaitful
 - [aceakash/string-similarity](https://github.com/aceakash/string-similarity) - Finds degree of similarity between two strings, based on Dice's Coefficient, which is mostly better than Levenshtein distance.
-- [KidkArolis/jetpack](https://github.com/KidkArolis/jetpack) - 🚀 Jetpack – Webpack made more convenient.
+- [KidkArolis/jetpack](https://github.com/KidkArolis/jetpack) - Run and build web code with Rspack.
 - [astroturfcss/astroturf](https://github.com/astroturfcss/astroturf) - Better Styling through Compiling: CSS-in-JS for those that want it all.
 - [dockersamples/docker-swarm-visualizer](https://github.com/dockersamples/docker-swarm-visualizer) - A visualizer for Docker Swarm Mode using the Docker Remote API, Node.JS, and D3
 - [facebook/fbt](https://github.com/facebook/fbt) - A JavaScript Internationalization Framework